rsaarelm/tt/README.md

 You can use tt to track goals that you work towards cumulatively.
 Write entries using the GOAL tag as follows:

-    x 2017-10-01 GOAL run 50 km due:2017-12-01  Half-marathon training
+    x 2017-10-01 GOAL run 10 km  -- Half-marathon training

-This sets the start date (2017-10-01), the end date (2017-12-01), the goal project name (run) and the target value with an optional unit (50 km).
+This sets the start date (2017-10-01), the goal project name (run) and the target weekly goal with an optional unit (10 km).
+Then system will now expect you to log an average of 10 km run every week from now on to keep the goal from failing.

-You can then log contributions to the goal with subsequent datapoint entries:
+You can log contributions to the goal with subsequent datapoint entries:

     x 2017-10-05 run 4 km  Trying out new shoes.